omershreib/open_university/introduction_to_AI/Maman11_README.md

 In this Tiles game problem, *Action* is defined as:

-*"tile x move UP / DOWN / LEFT / RIGHT"*
+*"tile x move direction"*

-UP, DOWN, LEFT, RIGHT
+where *direction* can be UP, DOWN, LEFT, or RIGHT.

 In vectorial representation: